simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 The general take on cookieless web analytics tools is that you trade more privacy for fewer data.
 This is true because you collect fewer data points.
 However, it does not necessarily mean that analytics without cookies is less accurate.
 [Cookie-based web analytics tools are not bulletproof.](https://blog.simpleanalytics.com/why-simple-analytics-is-a-great-alternative-to-google-analytics)

--   The use of adblockers affects your Google Analytics data Adblockers block Google Analytics scripts.
+**The use of adblockers affects your Google Analytics data**.

+Adblockers block Google Analytics scripts.
 They prohibit the issuance of cookies on your device.
 Adblocker users visiting your website will be missed by Google Analytics.

 The use of adblockers is rising.
 Adblock, a popular adblocking tool, [counted 735 million (!) users in 2019](https://www.statista.com/statistics/435252/adblock-users-worldwide/) and grew significantly among young people.
 Internet users are getting more aware of their digital fingerprints and the importance of digital privacy.
 This will only be accelerated in the future.

 Adblockers can block the Simple Analytics script (however, to a lesser extent).
 We have created an adblocker bypass to ensure that we are not blocked and that you get the complete picture.

--   Cookie banners allow visitors to opt-out of your Google Analytics data When using Google Analytics, you need to display a cookie banner on your website.
+**Cookie banners allow visitors to opt-out of your Google Analytics data**

+When using Google Analytics, you need to display a cookie banner on your website.
 Next to the fact that cookie banners hinder your user experience, they also affect your analytics.

 Visitors indicating they do not want to be tracked will not be visible to Google Analytics.
 You will miss this data.
 [Research](https://www2.deloitte.com/be/en/pages/technology-media-and-telecommunications/topics/digital-consumer-trends-2020/data-privacy-awareness.html) suggests that most visitors still consent without even reading the cookie statement.
 However, this is about to change.
 Privacy laws are hammering down on consent practices.
 [Google is introducing new options](https://blog.google/around-the-globe/google-europe/new-cookie-choices-in-europe/) to reject tracking cookies.